NOAA-GFDL/fre-workflows/for-developers.md

 ```
 Then, navigate to one of the two links printed to screen in your web browser.
 If one just wants a quick look at the state of their workflow, the user-interfaces
+can be completely avoided

+### Inspect workflow progress with a terminal CLI <a name-"cliprogressmon"></a>
+Various other `cylc` commands are useful for inspecting a running workflow.
+Try `cylc help`, and `cylc <command> --help` for more information on how to
+use these tools to your advantage!

-can be completely avoided by using the `workflow-state` command, two examples of which are:
+Try using the `workflow-state` command, two examples of which are:
 ```
 cylc workflow-state -v [workflow_id]                # show all jobs cylc workflow-state -v [workflow_id] | grep failed  # show only failed ones
 ```

-### Inspect workflow progress with a terminal CLI
-Various other `cylc` commands are useful for inspecting a running workflow.
-Try `cylc help`, and `cylc <command> --help` for more information on how to
-use these tools to your advantage!
+Try these others in the CLI to assist with monitoring your workflow progress
 - `cylc scan` Lists running workflows
 - `cylc cat-log [workflow_id]` Show the scheduler log
 - `cylc list` Lists all tasks